scrapinghub/scrapy-poet/docs/overrides.rst

         ("example.com", ISBNBookPage, BookPage)
     ]

-This new Page Objects gets the original ``BookPage`` as dependency and enrich the obtained item with the ISBN from the page HTML.
+This new Page Object gets the original ``BookPage`` as dependency and enrich the obtained item with the ISBN from the page HTML.

 .. note::